burnt-labs/xion-types/examples/typescript/GUIDE.md

 ### Bytes Fields (Uint8Array)

-WebAuthN fields use `Uint8Array`.
+WebAuthN and JWK fields use `Uint8Array`.
 Convert to/from base64:

 ```typescript
 // To base64